lupyuen/lupyuen.github.io/src/tinyemu.md

       _stext = . ;
 ```

-So we're all ready to boot NuttX on TinyEMU!
+So we're all ready to boot NuttX QEMU on TinyEMU!

 # Boot NuttX in TinyEMU